xiix0/scam/README.md

-Today is the last day of your life so far.
+Beauty and harmony are as necessary to you as the very breath of life.